XGMTobi123/XGMTobi123/README.md

 ### Hi there 👋

 - 23 y.o.
-- Want to start IT career
+- Want to start IT career as fullstack-junior
-- Learning PHP and Vue
+- Learning PHP (Laravel) and Vue